 So how did Hitler die?
 It wasn’t the explosives in his speaker’s podium or the shot into his car.
 In the end, Hitler took his own life.
 After Hitler’s passing, his chauffeur siphoned gas and burned the Führer’s body.
 Sadly, many lost their lives in the dozens of attempts to terminate Hitler.

-Munich Beer Hall Shooting, 1921
+Munich Beer Hall Attempt, 1921

 In November of 1921, Hitler made a speech at a Munich beer hall.
 He would return two years later for the infamous Munich Beer Hall Putsch, an attempted coup of the German government that landed Hitler in jail.
-But in 1921, Hitler's inflammatory rhetoric whipped up the crowd, and a drunken brawl broke out.
-During the chaos, a group of unknown men fired shots at Hitler.
-Unfortunately, Hitler was unharmed.
+But in 1921, Hitler's inflammatory rhetoric whipped up the crowd, and a drunken fight erupted.

-Attempted Poisoning At Hotel Kaiserhof, 1930
+Attempt At Hotel Kaiserhof, 1930

-Shots Fired At Hitler’s Train, 1932
+Shots At Hitler’s Train, 1932

-On March 15, 1932, Hitler was traveling by train with Joseph Goebbels and Wilhelm Frick, the future Nazi Minister of the Interior.
-Between Munich and Weimar, an unknown assailant fired shots on Hitler’s train carriage.
+On March 15, 1932, Hitler was traveling by train with Joseph Goebbels and Wilhelm Frick, the future German minister of the interior.
+Between Munich and Weimar, an unknown individual fired shots on Hitler’s train carriage.

-The Election Speech Assassination Attempt, 1933
+The Election Speech Attempt, 1933

-On March 4, 1933, one day before the Reichstag elections which put Hitler's Nazi party into power, a group of conspirators plotted to assassinate Hitler.
+On March 4, 1933, one day before the Reichstag elections which put Hitler's party into power, a group of conspirators plotted to fell him.
 Kurt Lutter, a carpenter and communist who led an underground organization, planned to shoot Hitler while he gave an election speech.